 For multiple prices and cheap ticket options on all the top theme parks, see ‘Buying Theme Park Tickets’ below.
-Also see below (‘Getting There’) for full details on cheap flights, cheap hotels, cheap package holidays and cheap car hire – these are all expenses you will need to factor into your Florida trip.
+Also see below (‘Getting There’) for full details on flights, hotels, package holidays and car hire – these are all expenses you will need to factor into your Florida trip.

 However, for some example figures on what you could expect:

 - Disney World Resort tickets which give you access to all six parks over a seven day period cost around £359 for adults (aged 10+) and £339 for children (aged 3–9);